-Our Board currently consists of nine members.
-Our Board has determined that Mr. Aliski, Dr. Dunsire, Dr. Ekman, Mr. Fust, Mr. Narachi, Dr. Siegall, Dr. Suliman, and Mr. Welch qualify as "independent" directors in accordance with Nasdaq listing requirements and rules.
+Our Board currently consists of ten members.
+Our Board has determined that Mr. Aliski, Dr. Dunsire, Dr. Ekman, Mr. Fust, Mr. Narachi, Dr. Ray, Dr. Sanders, Dr. Suliman, and Mr. Welch qualify as "independent" directors in accordance with Nasdaq listing requirements and rules.
 Dr. Kakkis is not considered independent because he is an employee of the Company.
+Former director Clay B. Siegall, whose term expired at the 2021 annual meeting of stockholders, was independent during the period he served on the Board.
 Under Nasdaq rules, the Board's determination of a director's independence considers objective tests, such as whether the director is, or has been within the last three years, an employee of the Company and whether the director or any of his or her family members has engaged in certain types of business dealings with us.
 Under Nasdaq rules, our Board also evaluates whether any relationships exist that, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these independence determinations, our Board reviewed and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.